hamza-khalidd/Digit-Recognition/Assign1/Readme.md

 ### In Training Data ###
    - In training data we have 784 columns which is a huge number of columns for training, so mainly we have to transform those 784 columns so they could be reduced and used for prediction.
 Then firstly Linear Regression gives less accuracy so I also used some other like SVM and Naive Bayes but the best accuracy we obtained was from SVM.
 This was a bit challenging task.
 ### In Testing Data ###
    - Same transformation which I applied to training data, also applied to testing data then make prediction using SVM.
-Also for submitting to kaggle formating of inde was necessary as the index starts from 1 in sample submission file.
+Also for submitting to kaggle formating of index was necessary as the index starts from 1 in sample submission file.
 So I make a dataframe with ImageId and Label in which ImageId starts from 1 till the length of predicted data.
 ## References ##
 ### For Models ###
 - https://scikit-learn.org/stable/